-Paddle Pawl Stops: For some time IWA has argued against proposals for installing paddle pawl stops that would prevent the paddle pawl from being completely moved out of the way whilst a paddle is being wound down, because of the hazards this creates.
-Find out more]
+Paddle Pawl Stops: For some time IWA has argued against Canal & River Trust's proposals for installing paddle pawl stops that would prevent the paddle pawl from being completely moved out of the way whilst a paddle is being wound down, because of the hazards this creates.
+Find out more.

-Red Diesel: IWA continues to be concerned at the implications for boat owners and boatyard operators following the decision in July 2014 of the European Commission to take the UK Government to court over current UK laws which allow leisure boaters to purchase red diesel.
-Find out more
+Red Diesel: IWA continues to be concerned at the implications for boat owners and boatyard operators following the confirmation in September 2017 that the European Commission is taking the UK Government to court over current UK laws which allow leisure boaters to purchase red diesel.
+Find out more.